Segment-to-Act: Label-Noise-Robust Action-Prompted Video Segmentation Towards Embodied Intelligence: Conclusion

 \subsection{Text Prompt Noise}

-\textbf{Construction.} We generate text prompt noise on the VISOR training split with two components.
-First, we construct symmetric noise by randomly flipping referent objects in text prompts, such as replacing \textit{``container''} with \textit{``fridge''} in the prompt \textit{``celery used in the action of put celery back into fridge''} with probabilities of $20\%$, $40\%$, or $60\%$, which represent low, medium, and high noise levels commonly used in noisy label learning to assess robustness, following \cite{ye2023active, liu2020early}.
+\textbf{Construction.} We generate text prompt noise for the VISOR training split on target objects with two components.
+First, symmetric noise is built by randomly flipping referent objects in text prompts, such as replacing \textit{``container''} with \textit{``fridge''} in the prompt \textit{``container used in the action of take celery''} with probabilities of $20\%$, $40\%$, or $60\%$, which represent low, medium, and high noise levels commonly used in noisy label learning to assess robustness, following \cite{ye2023active, liu2020early}.
 The target category is randomly selected from a predefined set to ensure equal replacement probability.
 Second, we substitute nouns with synonymous or related terms within the same category, such as replacing \textit{``container''} with \textit{``food container''} or \textit{``cheese container''} to increase semantic complexity, by uniformly sampling the replacement from $\mathcal{M}(\text{class}_{\mathcal{C}})$ when the class flipping condition is not met, as described in Alg.~\ref{alg:text_prompt_noise}.
 The whole procedure is summarized in Alg.~\ref{alg:text_prompt_noise}.

 \textbf{Analysis.} We diagnose distribution shifts induced by text prompt noise.
 To validate this noise strategy, we analyze category distributions in the original and noisy training sets.
 Fig.~\ref{fig:name_category} compares major categories (proportion ${>}1\%$ in the original set) and a summarized \textit{``Others''} category across clean data and $20\%$, $40\%$, and $60\%$ noise rates.
-The statistics shows that \textit{``left hand''} and \textit{``right hand''} proportions decrease from $14.58\%$ and $15.60\%$ to $6.08\%$ and $6.39\%$ at $60\%$ noise rate, respectively, while \textit{``Others''} increases from $44.43\%$ to $75.47\%$.
+These statistics show that \textit{``left hand''} and \textit{``right hand''} proportions decrease from $14.58\%$ and $15.60\%$ to $6.08\%$ and $6.39\%$ at the $60\%$ noise rate, respectively, while \textit{``Others''} increases from $44.43\%$ to $75.47\%$.
 This shift validates the disruptive effect of our noise strategy, as depicted in Fig.~\ref{fig:concept_noisy_actionvos}, establishing \textit{ActiSeg\mbox{-}NL} as a dedicated benchmark for exploring text prompt noise in video segmentation.